What Is Route Optimization in 2023? Trends and Best Software

 truck road restrictions, traffic bans, plus other business-specific constraints.

-To optimize a free delivery route, you can use such free route planners as Google Maps, MapQuest, and RouteXL.
+To optimize a free delivery route, you can use a free route planner like Google Maps, MapQuest, or RouteXL.
 For instance, if you have to visit less than 10 addresses per day, you can use Google Maps for route planning.
 Then, you need to calculate the most optimal way to sequence your route stops.
 Alternatively, you can use MapQuest, RouteXL, or other free optimization tools.

 However, these platforms will offer you a limited routing experience and basic optimization tools that might not be able to keep up with your unique business demands.
 Moreover, these free online mapping tools are not suitable for commercial use.